 Since ancient times, flowers have been used to convey messages without using words.
 In fact, there’s even an entire field of study devoted to learning the language of flowers, known as floriography.
-If you’re looking to express your love to a special someone, be it a close friend, family member or your significant other, there’s a flower that’ll convey your exact message.
+If you’re looking to express your love to a special someone, be it a close friend, family member, or significant other, there’s a flower that’ll convey your exact message.

-Flowers are the perfect way to tell someone how you feel about them, be it romantic love, passion, adoration or simply infatuation.
+Flowers are the perfect way to tell someone how you feel about them, be it romantic love, passion, adoration, or simply infatuation.
 With that said, here’s a look at some of the most popular flowers that speak volumes of your romance and love.

 Symbolism: Love, romance, perfection

 There’s a reason red roses are by far the most popular choice of a flower when it comes to indicating love, romance, and passion.
 It’s the most common choice for Valentine’s Day and the best way to say ‘I love you’ without saying a word.
 While red roses have always symbolized love and beauty, different shades of red roses can hold slightly different shades of meanings.
 Deep red roses signify stronger feelings of passion, bright red roses symbolize romance and love and burgundy roses represent a love that is still unrequited.